 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (DNB.OL: STOXX 600, SSB: Russell 1000).

-Growth still does most of the heavy lifting in this comparison.
-The overall score gap is 11 points in favour of SouthState Bank Corporation.
+The comparison is mainly decided in growth, with the rest of the profile carrying less weight.
+The overall score gap is 8 points in favour of SouthState Bank Corporation.

 Both operate in: Banks - Regional